 YMCA / OSHC

-YMCA Adelaide North OSHC provides an Out of School Hours Care (OSHC) service for families that require school holiday care for students aged 5 years to 17 years.
+YMCA Adelaide North OSHC provides an Out of School Hours Care (OSHC) service for families who require school holiday care for students aged 5 years to 17 years.

-YMCA offer a wide range of supervised, fun filled activities on site as well as excursions and incursions.
-The program is specialised to include and provide opportunities for all children with disabilities and care needs.
+YMCA offers a wide range of supervised, fun-filled activities on site as well as excursions and incursions.
+The program is specialised to include and provide opportunities for all children living with disability to participate.
 During their time in Vacation Care, children will gain valuable social skills while having fun!

-YMCA provide activities promoting positive, healthy children with a non-biased focus.
+YMCA provides activities promoting positive, healthy children with a non-biased focus.
 While students are playing they have opportunities to:

 - Learn new skills and interests